bsdimp/freebsd-git-docs/MFC.md

 ### Finding Eligible Merges

-One feature some developers have found happy with subversion is determining which commits have or have not been merged (for example, `svn mergeinfo --show-revs eligible`).

 Git provides some built-in support for this via the `git cherry` and `git log --cherry` commands.
 These commands compare the raw diffs of commits (but not other metadata such as log messages) to determine if